simoninireland/epydemic/doc/implementation/events.rst

 to allow *all* experiments to generate an event stream.
 This allows sub-classes of :class:`NetworkExperiment` to act on *every* event.

-Event tags are most naturally associated with the :class:`Dynamics` sub-classes, all of which provide event taps in their main event loop that tap all events regardless of which process defines it and whether it was stochastic or posted.
+Event taps are most naturally associated with the :class:`Dynamics` sub-classes, all of which provide event taps in their main event loop that tap all events regardless of which process defines it and whether it was stochastic or posted.
 When events are defined or posted